 In addition, we interviewed Department of Justice officials, including from the Executive Office for United States Attorneys; Criminal Division; Civil Division; Bureau of Justice Statistics; and the Office of Audit, Assessment, and Management, among others.
-We also met with officials from the Council of the Inspectors General on Integrity and Efficiency (CIGIE), Pandemic Response Accountability Committee, the Internal
+We also met with officials from the Council of the Inspectors General on Integrity and Efficiency (CIGIE), Pandemic Response Accountability Committee, the Internal Revenue Service - Criminal Investigation, and the Congressional Research Service.

-&lt;sup>1The Office of Management and Budget's MAX A-11 Data Entry System (MAX) is a government-wide system used to share information and services among government agencies and to collect and process most of the information required for preparing the President's Budget of the federal government.
+1The Office of Management and Budget's MAX A-11 Data Entry System (MAX) is a government-wide system used to share information and services among government agencies and to collect and process most of the information required for preparing the President's Budget of the federal government.